Biniyamgirma/Quiz-website/README.md

 # Quiz-website
-when using this project you need to add conn.php file in root folder
+when using this project you need to add your own config in conn.php file in root folder